PCI Compliance Penetration Testing

 A pentest is not a vulnerability scan, and PCI uses them differently.
 Passing a penetration test means the tester was unable to exploit any aspects of your PCI inscope systems as required by your category.
 By contrast, a vulnerability scan validates that your security controls are operating properly, and a scan has a different set of requirements depending on the category assigned to your organization.
 Further, the skills required for penetration testing vs. vulnerability scanning are not the same.
 While Raxis can provide scans as needed, our team specializes in penetration testing, and Raxis is ready to provide you with a fully comprehensive penetration test.

-PCI-DSS v4 Pentesting
+PCI-DSS v4 Penetration Test Requirements

 11.4.1 Define company standards for internal and external penetration testing and review findings every 12 months.